flyingcampdesign/flyingcamp.design/content/posts/articles/2022-06-16-diy-home-office-electronics-workspace/index.md

 ![prostat.png](images/prostat.png "Prostat PGC-015Q")

 Once everything is properly connected, you and your workstation should be at the same electrical potential.
-Ideally, no more shocky shocky to your sensitive blinky blinkies!
+Ideally, no more ⚡️shocky shocky⚡️ to your sensitive 🤖 blinky blinkies!

 **But wait... how do you ensure that everything is properly grounded, and more importantly, *stays* grounded over time?**